-Hitachi Zosen Inova to Build New Energy from Waste Plant for Covanta, Biffa and the Green Investment Group
+Hitachi Zosen Inova to Build New Waste to Energy Plant for Covanta, Biffa and the Green Investment Group

-New turnkey plant will be one of the most energy-efficient Energy from Waste facilities in the world.
+New turnkey plant will be one of the most energy-efficient Waste to Energy facilities in the world.

 Tailormade Design for Highest Energy Efficiency